Learn how to prepare for surgery and recovery at UC San Diego Health.

 At the end of your pre-operative evaluation, you will receive information about when and where to arrive for surgery.

-How We Can Help Speed Up Recovery
+Recovering from Surgery: How We Help Speed Up Your Recovery

 Start Your Recovery Right Away

 Some simple steps you can take to help begin your recovery include:

 - Getting out of bed the same day of your surgery.
 Just getting out of bed, sitting in a chair and walking around your room can help reduce your risk of complications.
 It may seem counterintuitive, but too much rest is not necessarily a good thing when you are recovering from surgery.
 Some common, yet serious complications often develop when patients remain in hospital beds for external periods of time, such as pneumonia deep vein thrombosis, and pressure ulcers.